Comprehensive Guide to the TCF Canada Exam: Format, Scoring, and Preparation Strategies

-TCF CanadaExam OverviewCLBPreparation Guide
+TCF CanadaExam OverviewCLBPreparation Strategies

-What Is TCF Canada?
+What is TCF Canada?

-1. Listening Comprehension (Compréhension orale)
+1. Listening Comprehension (Comprehension orale)

-• Questions: 39 multiple-choice questions
+• Number of questions: 39 multiple-choice questions

-• Duration: Approximately 35 minutes
+• Duration: About 35 minutes

 • Content: Ranges from everyday conversations to news broadcasts and academic lectures, with increasing difficulty